Rua76/Group-project/README.md

      - **At the beginning of a game:**

-       The random process will provide each player a character.
+       The random process will provide each player with a character.
 The players look at their cards without revealing their roles.
      - **The game then takes place in alternating phases:**
        - **Night:**